merzann/the-travelling-wooden-spoon/README.md

 ## Color Palette

 The color palettes, dark earthy tones, are used throughout the project.
 The earth in which vegetables grow is auburn, the plants that grow fruits are green and color of the kitchen staff is white.
-The colors stand in a wunderful contrast to the the bright und colourful images of the dishes.
+The colors stand in a wonderful contrast to the bright and colourful images of the dishes.
 The clear message here is that cooking is fun, satisfying and rewarding.
 Food brings us together, food is a topic everyone has something to say about.
 A good meal lifts our spirit and the colours chosen, together with the overall layout of the page, invite the user to stick around and explore.

 ## Landing page